emlite/emlite-cpp/README.md

 # Emlite

-Emlite is a tiny JS bridge for native code (C/C++/Rust) via Wasm (wasi), which doesn't require the emscripten toolchain.
+Emlite is a tiny JS bridge for native code (C/C++/Rust/Zig) via Wasm (wasi), which doesn't require the emscripten toolchain.
-It provides a single C/C++ header and a single javascript file that allows plain C or C++ code — compiled with wasm32-wasi — to talk to interoperate with javascript (including the DOM) and other JavaScript objects without writing much JS “glue.”
+It provides a single C or C++ header and a single javascript file that allows plain C or C++ code — compiled with wasm32-wasi — to talk to interoperate with javascript (including the DOM) and other JavaScript objects without writing much JS “glue.”
 It provides both a C api and a higher level C++ api similar to emscripten's val api.

 ## Requirements